-This course is a study of the implementation of dynamic web pages focusing on the development of web sites that interact with databases utilizing current server-side technologies along with the databases to deliver dynamic content to client browser.
+This course is a study of the implementation of dynamic web pages focusing on the development of websites that interact with databases utilizing current server-side technologies along with the databases to deliver dynamic content to a client browser.
 (Prerequisites: CPT 185, IST 225)

-CPT 242 DATABASE
+CPT 242 DATABASE 3.0 Credits

-This course introduces data base models and the fundamentals of data base design.
-Topics include data base structure, data base processing, and application programs which assess a data base.
+This course introduces database models and the fundamentals of database design.
+Topics include database structure, database processing, and application programs which assess a database.
 (Prerequisite: CPT 104)

-CPT 244 DATA STRUCTURES
+CPT 244 DATA STRUCTURES 3.0 Credits